-- Category 3: Combine manual issue types to one topic Model identifies records of "Issue fund 2 and fund 6 type" to be combined to a one category i.e., topic 0.Issue "fund type 6" is of records in which the project funds are moved temporarily to another project and hence expecting a temporary fund shortfall.
-And "fund type 2" is for records with shortfall of funds.
-So the tool pulls the two reasons together under one topic of fund shortfall. - Category 4: Complex records-Records with high probability to belong to multiple topics
+Criteria 3: Combine manual issue types to one topic

+Model identifies records of 'Issue fund 2 and fund 6 type' to be combined to a one category i.e. topic 0.Issue 'fund type 6' is of records in which the project funds are moved temporarily to another project and hence expecting a temporary fund shortfall.
+And 'fund type 2' is for records with shortfall of funds.
+So the tool pulls the two reasons together under one topic of fund shortfall.

+Criteria 4: Complex records - Records with high probability to belong to multiple topics

 An example of a complex record, Issue Schedule 1 is studied to understand the source of the complexity.
-The hardware related ISSUE in these records can be classified into 3 overlapping buckets:
+The hardware related ISSUE in these records can be classified into 3 overlapping buckets,

-The product build was a failure and hence rework is required.

-- The product build was a failure and hence rework is required and also the project was on hold expecting for a component. - The project was on hold expecting for a component.
+- The product build was a failure and hence rework is required. - The product build was a failure and hence rework is required and also the project was on hold expecting for a component. - Project was on hold expecting for a component.

-The overlapping reasons identified as different topics are the reason for complexity of a record.
-We capture the complexity graphically in Figure 10.
+The overlapping reasons identified as different topics lead to the complexity of a record.
+Below, we capture the complexity graphically.